 1098-T Frequently Asked Questions

-1098-T forms are mailed to home mailing addresses at the end of January each year.
-You can obtain an electronic copy of your 1098-T beginning in mid-January.
+You can obtain an electronic copy of your 1098-T beginning in mid-January by following these instructions:

-- Launch a web browser and go to http://tra.vangent.com (Internet Explorer 9 users may need to use Compatibility View)
+- Once you have been notified by email that your 1098-T is available, please launch a web browser and go to Maximus (Internet Explorer 9 users may need to use Compatibility View)

 - Click the Login or First Time Students button.

-- Enter the last 5 digit of your social security number AND your full first and last name, then click the Next button.
+- Enter the last 5 digits of your social security number AND your full first and last name, then click the Next button.

-You will need to check with the study abroad provider about whether they provide a 1098-T for your program.
-If the program does not provide a 1098-T, you will have a copy of the invoice that shows charges and amounts paid.
+You will need to check with the study abroad program about whether they provide a 1098-T for your program.

 My 1098-T form doesn’t have a Social Security number – why?

 Annually, Bates reaches out to students for whom we do not have a social security number on file and requests that they provide their social security number securely in the Garnet Gateway.
 If a social security number does not appear on the 1098-T, it means that Bates did not have a social security number on file.

 Please note that Bates cannot provide tax advice.
 You should refer to the IRS webpage or consult a tax advisor if you have questions or require additional tax advice.